ewanc26/bluesky-gradient-banner/README.md

 This Python script generates a series of 24 images representing sky colour gradients for each hour of the day.
 Each image features a gradient transitioning from a specified sky colour to a monochrome shade, with a name overlaid in a contrasting colour.
 This project was inspired by [@dame.is](https://bsky.app/profile/dame.is)'s blog post ['How I made an automated dynamic avatar for my Bluesky profile'](https://dame.is/blog/how-i-made-an-automated-dynamic-avatar-for-my-bluesky-profile).

-While primarily designed for generating banner images, the script also supports creating profile images.
+While primarily designed for generating banner images, the script also supports creating profile images and custom-sized images.

 ## Features